JA Solar Receives Top Brand PV Award for European Market from EUPD Research

-BEIJING, June 26, 2023 /PRNewswire/ -- On June 14, JA Solar was awarded Top Brand PV for the European market from EUPD Research at its booth, with Chairman of EUPD Research, Markus A.W.
+BEIJING, June 27, 2023 /PRNewswire/ -- On June 14, JA Solar was awarded Top Brand PV for the European market from EUPD Research at its booth, with CEO of EUPD Research, Markus A.W.
 Hoehner, and Jin Baofang, Chairman of JA Solar, both attending the certification ceremony.

 Top Brand PV is awarded by world-renowned authoritative research institution EUPD Research and enjoys a high reputation in the global PV industry and is evidence of the high credibility of the PV brand.
 Through conducting in-depth researches on installers and distributors in various PV markets worldwide, EUPD Research selects outstanding companies in terms of visibility, customer satisfaction, customer selection, and distribution range before giving out the Top Brand PV award.